rkuehfus/AzureGovernanceChallengeWorkshop/README.md

 ## Overview

 ### This challenged based workshop is intended to teach how to design a well governed subscription.
-During this day you will be working with Azure Management Groups, Policy, Blueprints, Cost Management and Resource Graph.
+During this day you will be working with Azure Management Groups, RBAC, Policy, Blueprints, Cost Management and Resource Graph.

 [Deployment Setup Guide](https://github.com/rkuehfus/AzureGovernanceChallengeWorkshop/blob/master/Student/Deployment%20Setup%20Guide.docx?raw=true)